-4.4 Wage and Transfer Impacts
+4.4.
+Wage and Transfer Impacts

-Employment is not the only margin of labor market response to trade shocks.
+Employment is not the only margin of labor-market response to trade shocks.
 Column 6 of Table 4 shows that more trade-exposed CZs experience larger reductions in average weekly wages.
-Extending the analysis in Autor, Dorn, and Hanson (2013) using quantile regression, Chetverikov, Larsen, and Palmer (2015) document that these wage impacts of CZ-level trade exposure are concentrated among workers in the bottom four wage deciles.
+Extending the analysis in Autor et al. (2013a,b) using quantile regression, Chetverikov et al. (2016) document that these wage impacts of CZ-level trade exposure are concentrated among workers in the bottom four wage deciles.
 The reduction in wages is not limited to manufacturing, but indeed is concentrated outside that sector.
-While the shock to manufacturing industries seems to affect local wages more broadly, the presence of differential wage impacts of trade across CZs suggests that these labor markets are indeed local, as spatial mobility is not sufficiently large to equilibrate wages at the national level.43
+Although the shock to manufacturing industries seems to affect local wages more broadly, the presence of differential wage impacts of trade across CZs suggests that these labor markets are indeed local, as spatial mobility is not sufficiently large to equilibrate wages at the national level.35

 The estimates of Table 4 allow a simple calculation of the relative importance of employment and wage adjustments for the overall decline in earnings in trade-exposed CZs.
-Given average annual earnings of about \$40,000 per worker, a reduction of employment by 0.78 percentage points (sum of columns 1 and 2) per \$1,000 dollars of imports per worker lowers earnings per adult by about \$312 per year $(0.0078 \times 40,000)$.
-The same shock reduces the average weekly wage by 0.76 log points among the approximately 70% of working-age adults who are employed, which implies an additional earnings loss per adult of \$213 per year $(0.0076 \times 0.7 \times 40,000)$.
-While trade theory has typically emphasized the impact of trade shocks on wages, these results suggest that adjustments at the employment margin might have an even larger quantitative impact on workers' earnings.44
+Given average annual earnings of approximately \$40,000 per worker, a reduction of employment by 0.78 percentage points (sum of columns 1 and 2) per \$1,000 dollars of imports per worker lowers earnings per adult by approximately \$312 per year (0.0078 × 40,000).
+The same shock reduces the average weekly wage by 0.76 log points among the approximately 70% of working-age adults who are employed, which implies an additional earnings loss per adult of \$213 per year (0.0076 × 0.7 × 40,000).